jaeyoun-chang/udacity_project_2/README.md

 This repository is for the second project of the data scientist program of Udacity.

-The given dataset has pre-labelled tweet and messages of disaster situation.
+The given dataset has pre-labelled messages of disaster situation.
 And the project is to build a ML model that processes natural language texts
 and allocates them into 36 categories.